Need help? We are available to speak to you 7 days a weekRead More

 Latest 189 Invitation Round Analysis 2026

-The most recent 189 visa invitation round took place in late 2025, with results showing that competition for skilled independent visas remains strong in 2026.
-Due to high competition, only skilled applicants with competitive points are likely to receive invitations, as the process prioritises those whose qualifications and experience align with Australia's labor market’s critical needs.
-Data from the 13 November 2025 round showed a continued focus on “Skills in Demand” sectors.
+The most recent 189 invitation round took place on 4 June 2026, with results showing that competition for skilled independent visas remains strong in 2026.
+Due to high competition, only skilled applicants with competitive points are likely to receive invitations, as the process prioritises those whose qualifications and experience align with Australia's labour market needs.

-Below is a table summarising the latest invitation round results.
-While the minimum eligibility requirement for the 189 visa remains 65 points, higher points are often required in professional occupations and priority sectors due to strong applicant demand and limited invitation allocations.
+Below is a table summarising the 189 invitation round results by sector.
+While the minimum eligibility requirement for the 189 visa remains 65 points, higher points are often required in professional occupations and high-priority sectors due to strong applicant demand and limited invitation allocations.

 Occupation Cluster